 Case law provides that a person commits larceny by taking and carrying away another's personal property with the intent to deprive the owner of possession and convert the goods to the offender's use.
 The larceny statute breaks down the crime, even further, into petit and grand larceny based on the value of the stolen property.
 Other larceny-related crimes that have similar penalties include stealing bonds, false pretenses, embezzlement of public funds, breach of trust, stealing vessels, and receiving stolen goods.

 South Carolina criminal statutes also outline several specific theft or larceny offenses, such as the stealing of aquaculture products, dogs, motor vehicles, boats, and bicycles.
 These offenses have penalties that are different from general larceny and will not be covered in this article.
 Check the South Carolina Code to find penalties for these and other specific offenses.

 (S.C.
 Code §§ 16-13-30, -40, -70, -180, -210, -230, -240 (2021); State v.
 Tindall, 50 S.E.2d 188 (S.C.
 1948).)

-Like many states, South Carolina classifies its theft or larceny offenses according to the value of the property or services taken.
+Like many states, South Carolina classifies its theft or larceny offenses according to the value of the stolen property.
 As a result, a theft or larceny offense can constitute a misdemeanor or felony, depending on the value of the property involved.